20/20 (spreadsheet software)

 20/20 is a discontinued spreadsheet program developed by Access Technology Inc., of South Natick, Massachusetts, and later sold by CA Technologies.
 For a while, it was the dominant spreadsheet on VAX minicomputers.
 It was a direct competitor to Lotus 1-2-3, and was available for more operating systems than 1-2-3.
 20/20's performance specifications were similar to those of 1-2-3.

 The software was originally titled "Supercomp-20".
-It was renamed 20/20, and was available for AT&T Unix, DEC VAX, Prime Computers, the IBM RS/6000, Data General and IBM-compatible PCs.
+It was renamed 20/20, and was available for AT&T Unix, DEC VAX, DEC Professional/350, Prime Computers, the IBM RS/6000, Data General and IBM-compatible PCs.
 It was the first spreadsheet with integrated database and graphics support available for Unix.
 In 1989, a version was released with real-time data updating.
 20/20 also had macros (called "command files" in the documentation), and a goal-seeking facility, which allowed the user to choose a desired value for a result cell, and vary an input cell automatically until the desired result was achieved.